MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

     Source
 ```

-Both of the examples above creates a table with the following shape:
+Both of the previous examples creates a table with the following shape:

 |OrderID|CustomerID|Item|Price|
 |-----------|--------------|--------|---------|
 |1|1|Fishing rod|100.00|
 |2|1|1 lb. worms|5.00|

-#### <a name="tableIndex"></a>Example 3 – Get a row from a table by index position
+#### Example 3 - Get a row from a table by index position

 ```powerquery-m
 let